 The members of the executive board take on the tasks of planning TQP's summer educational program through recruitment, marketing, fundraising, community outreach, educational planning, and donation coordination.

-Emmanuel is a junior majoring in Latinx and Communication Studies with a minor in LGBTQ & Sexuality Studies.
+Emmanuel is a senior majoring in Latinx and Communication Studies with a minor in LGBTQ & Sexuality Studies.
 He joined The Quito Project due to his interest in empowering Latino communities not just here in the United States but also in Latin America because as a Latino student, he feels necessary to give back to his community.
-In his free time he loves listening to podcasts, procrastinating, and napping.
-(The usual)
+In his free time he loves listening to podcasts, procrastinating, and napping (the usual).

-Zack is a sophomore studying Computer Sciences and Spanish He traveled to Quito in the summer of 2018 and his favorite part of the experience was forming connections and friendships with the Ecuadorian tutors and the kids at the camp through art activities and lots of time spent at the park.
-In his free time Zack loves learning new languages, playing video games, spending time with his dog, and playing soccer and basketball.
+Zack is a junior studying Computer Sciences and Spanish.
+He traveled to Quito in the summer of 2018 and his favorite part of the experience was forming connections and friendships with the Ecuadorian tutors and the kids at the camp through art activities and lots of time spent at the park.
+In his free time, Zack loves learning new languages, playing video games, spending time with his dog, and playing soccer and basketball.
 He isn’t quite sure what he wants to do after graduating, but working in a space with a global perspective and outreach is very important to him.